eugenetriguba/bolt/README.md

 Bolt provides a way for you to customize how your migration scripts are executed if you need something different than the default behavior.

-You can do this by adding a comment to the top of your migration script.
-The comment must be in the following format: `-- bolt: <option>`.
+You can do this by adding onto the `-- migrate:up` or `-- migrate:down` comments with your own execution option.
+The options must be in the following format: `-- migrate:up <option1> <option2> <...>` or `-- migrate:down <option1> <option2> <...>`.
 The following options are available:

-- `no-transaction`: Execute the migration script without a transaction.
+- `transaction:false`: Execute the migration script without a transaction.
 By default, every migration script will be attempted to be executed within a transaction, however, some SQL commands cannot be executed within a transaction so you'll need to opt out of that behavior in those cases.

 ### Version Styles